Harith-Y/Cosmos-Vault-IIITDM-Index/README.md

-# Cosmos Vault Index
+# Cosmos Vault IIITDM Index

-The **Cosmos Vault Index** is the central gateway for all semester repositories of IIITDM materials, curated by students for students.
+The **Cosmos Vault IIITDM Index** is the central gateway for all semester repositories of IIITDM materials, curated by students for students.

 > A modular academic archive — split by semester for faster access and easier contribution.